top of page

 behind the posts

 In 1990, I founded my own company, SoloCaribe Inc., to participate in a more corporate way in conferences, and to organize press trips and diving trips.
-The Internet gave me the opportunity to create digital newsletters and websites, while developing content and translating and disseminating press materials providing another dimension to my work.
-I did all of this to promote the Caribbean in Latin America, including in Brazil.
-I specialized in sustainable tourism; natural wonders, cultural traditions, best practices, and conservation initiatives are what I love to showcase in my work.
+The Internet gave me the opportunity to create digital newsletters and websites, while developing content, translating, and disseminating press materials providing another dimension to my work.
+I did all of this to promote the Caribbean in Latin America, including Brazil.
+I specialized in sustainable tourism.
+Natural wonders, cultural traditions, best practices, and conservation initiatives are what I love to showcase in my work.

-Throughout the years, I have received many awards and acknowledgments from organizations such as the Jerry Award of the Caribbean Tourism Organization (CTO) and the Caribbean Hotel & Tourism Association (CHTA), and most recently the OMPT 2021 Award (Organización Mundial de Periodismo Turístico) and the "Excellence in Communicating Sustainable Development” award specially created by the faculty of the Sustainable Development Department of Appalachian State University for the work I did when I was an undergraduate student.
+Throughout the years, I have received many awards and acknowledgments from organizations such as the Jerry Award of the Caribbean Tourism Organization (CTO) and the Caribbean Hotel & Tourism Association (CHTA), and most recently the OMPT 2021 Award (Organización Mundial de Periodismo Turístico) and the "Excellence in Communicating Sustainable Development” award specially created by the faculty of the Sustainable Development Department of Appalachian State University (link to my resume)

 Yndiana Montes-Fogelquist